Working in difficult locations

-This is familiar territory to every rope technician who performs work, such as blasting or spraying, whilst suspended by a rope, the force applied by the work activity pushes the technician away from the working surface.
+This will be familiar to every rope technician who performs work whilst suspended by a rope.
+Especially work such as blasting and spraying.
+The force applied by the activity pushes the technician away from the surface.

-Whilst the usual method to counter this problem is to “tie-in” to the structure to provide a rudimentary method of keeping the rope worker close to their working environment.
-However on some structures this can prove to be difficult, impractical, time consuming and in some cases impossible.
+The usual method to counter this problem is to “tie-in” to the structure.
+This provides a rudimentary method of keeping the rope worker close to the substrate.
+Yet, on some structures, this can prove to be difficult, impractical, time-consuming and in some cases impossible.

-Abfad have come up with a tested and proven solution to this age old problem, giving the rope technician confidence, improving speed, precision, and providing an overall advantage to productivity.
-Abfad have developed a Magnetic Positioning Aid which allows the rope access technician to lock and anchor themselves into place on any ferrous structure, counteracting the forces which would normally push them away.
+We’ve developed a Magnetic Positioning Aid for use with rope access.
+The Positioning Aid allows the technician to lock and anchor themselves into place on any ferrous structure.
+Counteracting the forces which would push them away.

 Take a look through the presentation below to find out more.